Best 7 Free Video Conferencing Tools in 2022

 Like many free video conferencing tools, Whereby has some limitations as well.
 The free version is more likely to be suitable for an individual’s impression, you can still maintain your video meetings with up to 4 participants.
 Once you decide that the free version doesn’t serve your needs anymore, there are two other options which are called Pro and Business.

-Although usage preferences vary according to each business, the main features that great video conferencing software has, should be loud and clear.
+Although usage preferences vary according to each business, the main features that free video conferencing tools have should be loud and clear.
 While some businesses use them for conducting internal calls, some use them for external calls such as product demonstrations, sales-related issues, webinars or more.
 So during the research, you should keep in mind what your specific needs are.

 There are some decision criteria we think may help you in this journey which are call restriction limitations, video quality, team collaboration, customer support, other unique benefits and use cases.